WiccaCrow/webserver/README.md

 Description: Defines number of threads (workers) that processing requests.
 ```

-`This value should be increased carefully as CPU loading increases in direct ratio.
+:warning: `This value should be increased carefully as CPU loading increases in direct ratio.
-Optiomal value is number of CPU cores twice`
+Optimal value is number of CPU cores.`

 ---